Fast read

 Solar hot water systems are a popular way for Australians to produce hot water while utilising solar energy.
 Solar thermal panels convert sunlight into heat, which is then stored in a container until needed.

 Homeowners should not worry about having hot water on cloudy days as a backup is always available.
-It is important to install the correct size and model solar hot water system for your household's needs.
+Installing the correct size and model solar hot water system for your household's needs is important.

 What happens to my solar hot water system when it’s cloudy?